bookeee/high_load_app/README.md

 #### posts#top_posts

-- we use Redis in case we have abig load in this endpoint (not specified in the task)
+- we use Redis in case we have a big load on this endpoint

 - max posts in the request is 7000

       WHITELISTED_AMOUNT = (1..7000).freeze

-- after 7000 it is reasonable to an return error (implemented) or add background worker (not implemented)
+- after 7000 it is reasonable to return an error (implemented) or add background worker + cache results from it for most popular amounts, like top 50, top 100, top 500, top 5000 (not implemented)

-     When we have 7000 top posts it takes 1 second for app to provide a response
+     When we have 7000 top posts it takes 1 second for app to provide a fresh response (not using Redis)

     Started GET "/api/v1/top_posts/6947" for 127.0.0.1 at 2020-03-03 18:13:15 -0700